A provincial state of emergency remains in effect due to numerous wildfires.

-Funeral benefits are available to help eligible low-income Albertans when all other programs or sources of funding to cover funeral costs are not enough.
-Funeral benefits help cover the costs of a funeral service, burial or cremation for eligible Albertans.
+Funeral benefits are available to help eligible low-income Albertans when other programs or sources of funding to cover funeral costs are not enough.
+Funeral benefits help cover the costs of a funeral service and burial or cremation for eligible Albertans.

-These benefits can also help cover the cost to transport remains to another province or territory.
+These benefits can also help cover the cost to transport remains to another province or territory within Canada.

 Albertans with low income may also be eligible if they meet the criteria listed below.